sumad200/DPDzero_Task/README.md

 }
 ```

 It is recommended to use a API client like Postman or Insomnia to make requests easily.
-The documentation for the endpoints available can be viewed [here](https://dpdzero.notion.site/Take-home-assignment-Software-Developer-a1354d18891744fa9fc84815f040c76d?pvs=25#694d7900382a43fbbe54bafa95e2628a)
+Documentation for the API endpoints can be viewed [here](https://dpdzero.notion.site/Take-home-assignment-Software-Developer-a1354d18891744fa9fc84815f040c76d?pvs=25#694d7900382a43fbbe54bafa95e2628a)